domanteli0/kursinis-vrp/main.typ

   #q(a: [https://neo.lcc.uma.es/vrp/vrp-flavors/periodic-vrp/])[In classical VRPs, typically the planning period is a single day.
 In the case of the Period Vehicle Routing Problem (PVRP), the classical VRP is generalized by extending the planning period to M days.]
 - MDPVRP - #angl_[Multidepot Periodic VRP].
 - #todo[CVRP with Backhauls]
+- GVRP - #angl_[Generalized VRP] - #q(a: <latorre2025A_hybr>)[In this problem each vertex belongs to a cluster, and only one vertex per cluster must be visited, satisfying the associated cluster demands.]
+- CluVRP - #angl_[Clustered VRP] - #q(a: <latorre2025A_hybr>)[In the CluVRP, vehicles must visit all the nodes within a cluster before progressing to the next cluster, instead of visiting just one node per cluster as in the GVRP.]
 = Matematinis formulavimas

 #todo[TODO]